jessicalumian/jessicalumian.github.io/_projects/bioinformatics_training.md

     Streaming workshops required multiple computers and dongles.
 </div>

-During this year, I also participated in instructing and helping Software Carpenty bioinformatics workshops.
+During this year, I also participated in instructing and helping Software Carpentry bioinformatics workshops.

 I wanted to apply my newfound bioinformatics skills, so I worked with a group to generate the first Tule Elk genome, which was used to track Tule Elk populations based on single nucleotide variations.